-1. Generous financial aid offerings – highly competitive colleges are cheaper and want low-income students
+1. Generous financial aid offerings – highly resourced colleges are cheaper and want low-income students

 2. Challenging academics and an intellectually stimulating community – being surrounded by other smart students is fun

 By the very nature of their status, many competitive colleges have high standards for admission, which tends to result in a community comprised of students who share a love of learning, commitment to active global and local citizenship and a strong work ethic.
 What's more, many professors at competitive colleges are top researchers, scholars, and thinkers in their fields.
 Small seminar-style classes yield more direct contact with them and allow you to sustain beneficial intellectual relationships with the professors --as well as with your fellow students.

 3. Access to more sophisticated resources – enjoy top-notch physical facilities and dorms